BuckeyeAI/Omnigibson-Install-Guide/README.md

 ```
 FileNotFoundError: [Errno 2] No such file or directory: '/home/tong/pm/OmniGibson/omnigibson/data/og_dataset/scenes'
 ```
 This is likely caused by not having downloaded the dataset.
-I have no idea yet where to download the dataset.
-But I did find out that the dataset is automatically downloaded using the [Docker container installation approach](https://behavior.stanford.edu/omnigibson/getting_started/installation.html).
-It asks you to provide a `[DATA_PATH]` during the call `sh ./run_docker.sh [DATA_PATH]`, and it will dump the dataset to this `[DATA_PATH]`.
-You can manually copy the content under this `[DATA_PATH]` to where Omnigibson is complaining, i.e., `/home/tong/pm/OmniGibson/omnigibson/data/og_dataset/scenes` in my case.
-In my case, `[DATA_PATH] = /home/tong/.local/shared/ov/data`, so I just needed to copy the existing dataset in my `[DATA_PATH]` to `/home/tong/pm/OmniGibson/omnigibson/data` by:
+The correct way to download the dataset into the right place is to call the `setup.py` script at the root folder of the repo:

 ```
-cp -r ~/.local/shared/ov/data/datasets ~/pm/OmniGibson/omnigibson/data/
+python omnigibson/scripts/setup.py
 ```

 3. The `reset()` issue.
 It is possible that you will get error related to the `reset()` attribute not found.
 This is a [known](https://github.com/StanfordVL/OmniGibson/issues/111) issue, and the hot-fix is to comment out line 89 in `omnigibson/object_states/object_state_base.py`.